PSHE/RSE

 PSHE is delivered through our Personal Development Programme during assemblies, keynote speakers, taught subjects and also special intensive 'off time-table' Thematic Days.
 There are three Thematic Days each year, one per term.
 On these days students, are off their usual timetable and they explore a particular theme such as Healthy Living.
 Students attend different workshops on that theme.
 The programme and these days are also supplemented by the taught curriculum and a range of external speakers, educational visits and enrichment throughout the academic year.

-We carefully track and revisit all the key elements of the statutory framework, as well as revisiting and going into more depth for some of themes most important for our context.
+We carefully track and revisit all the key elements of the statutory framework, as well as revisiting and going into more depth for some of the themes most important for our context.

 PSHE equips students with a sound understanding of risk and with the knowledge and skills necessary to make safe and informed decisions.
 There are no internal or external examinations for PSHE.